tochkak/play-salat/README.md

 # Disclaimer
-**This is continuation of Leon's [play-salat plugin](https://github.com/leon/play-salat) for future versions of play and is comptabile with latest version of play 2.4.6.
-Update your Build.scala or build.sbt with my artifactId**
+**This is continuation of Leon's [play-salat plugin](https://github.com/leon/play-salat) for future versions of Play and is comptabile with latest version of play 2.5.3.
+Compatibility with earlier versions is not checked, please use older artifacts for older versions of Play Framework.
+Update your Build.scala or build.sbt with artifactId mentioned below.**

 # MongoDB Salat plugin for Play Framework 2
 Salat is a ORM for MongoDBs scala driver called Casbah.